sebelga/gstore-cache/README.md

     const [entities] = response;

     // warning: the datastore.get() method (passing multiple keys) does not garantee
     // the order of the returned entities.
-You will need to add some logic to order
+You will need to add some logic to sort
     // the response or use the "wrap" helper above that does it for you.

     cache.keys.mset(key1, entities[0], key2, entities[1], { ttl: 240 }).then(() => ...);